What is Malware?

 Why do people put malware on your devices

 Cybercriminals are not the hackers that we see in movies – it is a large, and profitable industry.
-Most hacker groups are designed like a corporation, complete with a CEO, CFO, and customer service representatives.
+Most hacker groups are designed like a corporation, complete with a CEO, CFO, and customer service departments.
 As far as small and mid sized businesses are concerned there is only one reason to be targeted: Money.
 These groups will monitor activity on your network to steal banking information, or to deploy ransomware in the hopes that the business will pay the ransom.

 How can you prevent ransomware?